 When an owner of cryptocurrency dies without taking the appropriate steps to ensure

-virtual wealth is identified and transferred consistently with their estate plan,
+their virtual wealth is identified and transferred consistently with their estate plan,

 the asset could die with the owner.